Complete Guide

 Layer or Mix

 Either sprinkle activated carbon on top of the litter, mix it in, or create a layer at the bottom.
-All methods work—the Purrify instructions recommend on top for easy reapplication.
+All methods can work.
+Starting on top makes it easier to adjust the amount and see whether the change is actually helping.

 3